 There is no cure for AIDS, but there are treatments.

-HIV is a reportable STI, which means if you are diagnosed with it, you have to tell your past and current sexual partners.
-If you are uncomfortable contacting your partners, the Department of Health will contact them for you and tell them to go for testing.
+HIV is a reportable STI, which means if you are diagnosed with it, you are required to let your past and current sexual partners know.
+If you are uncomfortable contacting your partners, a health care provider can contact them for you and tell them to go for testing.
 Your name would not be mentioned but your partners will be informed somehow.

 - How do people get HIV?